CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_web_with_python.md

 - Product owner (PO)
 - Scrum master
 - Developer team

 #### What are the SCRUM ceremonies?
 - Sprint planning
 - Daily stand ups
 - Sprint review
-- Retrospective meetin
+- Retrospective meeting

 #### What are the SCRUM artifacts?
 - Product backlog: never ending<br>
 - Sprint backlog: what the team thinks can be done in a sprint<br>
 - Increment: All completed backlogs from the current sprint combined with the previous sprint's backlog.<br>
 - Burn-Down Chart: An overview graph that can assume the team's and project's velocity.

 #### What is the main goal of a retrospective meeting?
 A meeting that reflects the previous sprint.
 Discussing the positive and negative elements of the sprint.
 Making an action item, that can be implemented in the next sprint.
-It needs to be Specific, Measurable, Action-oriented, Realistic, ).
+It needs to be Specific, Measurable, Action-oriented, Realistic, )

 #### Explain, when would you recommend to use the waterfall methodology?
 When the requirements are clean and you can't really fix the software afterwards.
 Most cars' system are designed this way.
 You can't really roll an update to the tempomat in a car.